Skip to main content

 export const { GET, POST, PATCH, DELETE } = createVercelNextHandler(flowstate);

 The adapter mounts POST /api/chat/slack and GET /api/chat/slack (the GET handles platforms that use challenge-response verification).
-When your flows declare their own subscriptions, that's the whole mount — no routing config.
+The mount takes just { bot } — routing lives on the flows.
+An inbound event that matches no subscription is acknowledged and dropped.

 Declaring subscriptions on the flow

 Put a chat.on map on the flow.
-Each key is a chat event kind; each value binds it to an action and says how the event maps to that action's input.
+Each key is a chat event kind; each value binds it to a handler and says how the event maps to that handler's input.

 import { defineFlow } from "@flow-state-dev/core";